 BUYING WOULD COST ME $216.83 MORE A MONTH THAN RENTING.

 In pure cash flow, this means that owning would set me back over renting on a monthly basis.
-That $217 could be better used for other things – three weeks of groceries, a new cocktail dress, a payment in a new car, a ziplining experience, and so on and so forth.
+That $217 could be better used for other things – three weeks of groceries, a shopping spree, a payment on a new car, a ziplining experience, and so on and so forth.
 In a year, that’s $2,600, which could pay for a vacation, or a kayak, or a Nintendo Switch.

 But as always, it’s not just the monthly cash flow that matters.
 What about the lost opportunity on the down payment?
 I have that money invested making a consistent 6-7% from a balanced portfolio of ETFs.
 If I use that on a condo, I lose the investment return I was making.
 What about if the condo rises or falls in value, where does that factor in?